WWGLondon/go_for_complete_beginners/course_outline.md

-# GoBridge workshop
-# Go for Complete Beginners
-This workshop is designed to teach complete beginners (people with no coding experience) programming principles using Go.

-It is planned for 6 meetings of 3 hours each, including a short break, based on the workshop that was held in Berlin on 09-11/2016.
-We met every other week, and in-between the instructors were available on the Gophers slack to answer questions.

-The content is an adjustment of How I Start to be complete-beginner friendly, with the kind permission of Peter Bourgon.

-To see the table of content menu on the left side of the screen click Tools -> Document outline Alternatively you can see the TOC in the next page.

-### How to read this guide
-Most weeks have a theoretical part and a practical part The theoretical part should be discussed in a group, and the instructor can show an example.
-Each bullet point and sub-point should be mentioned and clarified.
-The practical part can take place in the playground or locally, depends on the week.
-Each bullet point and sub-point should have an exercise or two done by each participant.
-As those are mostly basic elements of the language, the instructor is encouraged to think of local version.
-For example, practice the fmt library to print a sentence relevant to the recent news.
-The homework part are exercises the participants will do at home between the meetings to repeat the material and can ask about on slack.

-### Instructing tips
-asking “is all clear?” or “who didn’t understand?” is not enough.
-Many participants are shy or afraid to ask a stupid question.
-Some approaches that worked in the Berlin chapter:
-Remind there are no stupid questions here
-Thanking and responding that it was a good question Speak slowly and repeat the keywords - both new and previous terms Get the other instructors to walk in the class and ask each participant at least once during the meeting “what questions do you have?”
-When a difficult technical question is asked in the group discussion, invite the person to discuss this during the break

 # Meeting #1 - Intro to Programming & Go

 ## Theory
 ### Intro to go
 - Where go fits in the field of languages the participants know